adammurdoch/build-builder/README.md

     - support-core-utils (Android builds only)
 - There are no external dependencies for C++ or Swift
 - There are no tests for C++ or Swift
+- There are no private headers for C++ libraries
 - Only a basic dependency graph is available, between projects and between source files and external libraries
     - Arranged in layers
     - Only one layer of a project references classes from other projects